snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 [Skipper-CCDs: current applications and future](https://agenda.infn.it/event/22092/contributions/166721/attachments/91165/123549/Poster%20-%20Skipper-CCDs_%20current%20applications%20and%20future.pdf)

+This unique combination of features (ie Skipper readout, engineered interfaces, and noble liquid interaction) could enable detection sensitivity at the very low levels, levels critical for next-generation dark matter searches and neutrino physics.

 ---

 ## **n-type High-Resistivity Silicon Substrates**
-- Rationale: For weak-signal searches (WIMPs, neutrinos), n-type substrates are superior due to their deep depletion, back-illumination, and ultra-low noise.
+Rationale: For weak-signal searches (WIMPs, neutrinos), n-type substrates are superior due to their deep depletion, back-illumination, and ultra-low noise.
 However, fabrication is more complex and can be costly.

+- n-type substrate enables full depletion with reasonable bias voltages (50-100V) while allowing deep collection depths (200-300 μm)
+-
 ---

 ### **Buried Channel Design**
-This creates an electric field that confines electrons to the bulk silicon, away from the surface.
+This creates an electric field that confines electrons to the bulk silicon, away from the surface.The buried channel structure (n-type region in high-resistivity silicon) remains essential because:
+1) Signal Processing: It provides the pathway for processing the induced image charges with high efficiency
+2) Noise Reduction: This structure has the advantages of higher transfer efficiency and lower dark current, from reduced surface recombination
+3) Charge Confinement: The buried channel confines charge in a plane away from the interface, thus avoiding surface states
 - Created via phosphorus ion implantation to form an n-doped region within the p-type epitaxial layer[^1][^6].
 - Advantages: Higher charge transfer efficiency (CTE > 0.99999) and reduced surface recombination compared to surface-channel designs[^1][^7].
 - Implant: Phosphorus @ 150 keV (1e16 cm⁻³) to form n-type layer 1.5 μm below surface.